The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ## The Openers

-We can finally start talking about the nitty-gritty of Reaper, what makes it tick and how we can make it tock.
+We can finally start talking about the nitty-gritty of Reaper: what makes it tick and how we can make it tock.
 The opener is one of our weakest bursts, but it is also when we are the most flexible.
 Optimizing our opener around the raid buffs we have available is crucial for maximizing our damage.

 Note: The Sequence of Gibbet / Gallows and Void / Cross Reaping are not a requirement and can be swapped around as long as you alternate them.
 Some fights may recommend that you open with one or the other first for better positional alignment later on.